You are here

 When and where does the board meet?

-The board meets at 6:30 on the second Tuesday of the month in room Z at MIT Academy.
-Closed sessions (limited to board members) meet in room Z from 5:00 - 5:30pm prior to board meetings.
+The board meets at 6:00pm on the second Tuesday of the month virtually or in room E3 at MIT Academy.
+Closed sessions (limited to board members) meet immediately after the regular meeting.

 Why be on the board?

-The MIT Board helps decide the direction of MIT Academy.
-As a board member you have the chance to effect chance and help MIT move forward.
+The GTA Board helps decide the direction of Mare Island Technology Academy MS, MIT Academy HS, and Griffin Academy.
+As a board member you have the chance to effect change and help GTA move forward.

 What does the board do?

-1. The board sets and enforces policy for MIT Academy
+1. The board sets and enforces policy for Griffin Technology Academies

 2. The board oversees all budgetary information, and makes financial decisions